Sport in Montenegro

 Sport in Montenegro revolves mostly around team sports, such as football, basketball, handball, and volleyball.
 Other sports involved are boxing, tennis, swimming, judo, karate, athletics, table tennis, and chess.

 Water polo is the most popular sport in Montenegro, and is considered the national sport.
-Montenegro men's national water polo team is one of the top ranked teams in the world, winning the gold medal at the 2008 Men's European Water Polo Championship in Málaga, Spain, and winning the gold medal at the 2009 FINA Men's Water Polo World League, which was held in the Montenegrin capital, Podgorica.
-The Montenegrin team PVK Primorac from Kotor became a European Europe at the LEN Euroleague 2009 in Rijeka, Croatia.
+The Montenegro men's national water polo team, one of the top ranked teams in the world, won the gold medal at the 2008 Men's European Water Polo Championship in Málaga, Spain, as well as the gold medal at the 2009 FINA Men's Water Polo World League, which was held in the Montenegrin capital, Podgorica.
+The Montenegrin team PVK Primorac from Kotor became the European champion at the LEN Euroleague 2009 in Rijeka, Croatia.

 Football is the second most popular sport in Montenegro.
 Notable football players from Montenegro are Dejan Savićević, Predrag Mijatović, Mirko Vučinić, Stefan Savić and Stevan Jovetić.
-Montenegro national football team, founded in 2006, played in playoffs for UEFA Euro 2012, which is the biggest success in the history of the national team.
+Montenegro national football team, founded in 2006, played in the playoffs for UEFA Euro 2012, which is the biggest success in the history of the national team.

 The Montenegro national basketball team is also known for good performances and had won a lot of medals in the past as part of the Yugoslavia national basketball team.
 In 2006, the Basketball Federation of Montenegro along with this team joined the International Basketball Federation (FIBA) on its own, following the Independence of Montenegro.
 Montenegro participated on two Eurobaskets until now.

-Among women's sports, the national handball team is the most successful, having won the 2012 European Championship and finishing as runners-up at the 2012 Summer Olympics. ŽRK Budućnost Podgorica won two times EHF Champions League.
+Among women's sports, the national handball team is the most successful, having won the 2012 European Championship and finishing as runners-up at the 2012 Summer Olympics. ŽRK Budućnost Podgorica won EHF Champions League twice.

 National competitions

 Leagues and Cups

 Out of all the leagues and other national competitions in Montenegro, the most popular are football, basketball, handball, volleyball and water polo.
 Before independence, Montenegrin clubs played in the competitions of SFR Yugoslavia, FR Yugoslavia and Serbia and Montenegro.
 After 2006, Montenegrin sports federations founded their own national leagues and cups.

 At the end of every season, champions and Cup winners from the Montenegro national competitions play in European competitions.
 Many of them have performed well in European cups, particularly in basketball, women's handball, water polo and volleyball.
-Before independence, Montenegrin clubs won titles in Yugoslavian competitions, and especially successful clubs included KK Budućnost Podgorica, ŽRK Budućnost Podgorica, RK Lovćen and PVK Jadran.
+Before independence, Montenegrin clubs won titles in Yugoslavian competitions, and the especially successful clubs included KK Budućnost Podgorica, ŽRK Budućnost Podgorica, RK Lovćen and PVK Jadran.

 Below is a list of all leagues and cups in Montenegro.